schmorrison/Zoho/README.md

 - Thanks to @meyskens for pull request #14.
 - Thanks to @vazha for pull request #17.
 - Thanks to @VincentK-Titandc for pull request #21
+- Thanks to @rollulus for pull request #23

 ## Requirements